rtbo/eidoplot/README.md

 Rendering surfaces implement the `render::Surface` trait and are in separate crates:
 - **`eidoplot-svg`**: SVG format rendering
 - **`eidoplot-pxl`**: Bitmap rendering (PNG, etc.)
+- **`iced-oplot`**: Rendering in iced window.

+Rendering surfaces don't need to know anything about figures or plotted data.
+They only have to render path primitives.
+Even text is pre-processed as paths before being submitted to surfaces.
+Therefore, implementing support for a new surface type is really straightforward.

 ### Drawing Module